mikeizbicki/cmc-csci143/README.md

         1. Programming web servers with the `flask` library
         1. Web scraping with the `requests` and `bs4` libraries

-1. Takeaway:
-    1. I am expecting that you have basic familiarity with the Linux terminal, git, and SQL joins.
-    1. If you haven't seen those concepts before, expect to spend extra time those weeks catching up.
-    1. There are also extra assignments that certain people will have to complete depending on your background.

 **Relation to other CS courses:**

 One purpose of this course is to provide DS majors with an overview of CS concepts.